sriyogesh94/dcos-docs/1.9/usage/debugging/cli-debugging/debug-subcommands/index.md

 ## Sample application definitions
 If you do not currently have a service or pod that is stuck in deployment, you can use the following two [Marathon application definitions](/docs/1.9/usage/marathon/application-basics/) to test the instructions in this section.

-The first service creates an infinite deployment by requesting more memory than is available.
-The second requests too many instances.

 - mem-app.json

+  This service creates an infinite deployment by requesting more memory than is available.

   ```json
   {